Last Updated on August 18, 2023

-- Activation of SawStop brake results in additional costs to owner of new blade ($30-$90) and new break cartridge ($69).
+- Activation of SawStop brake results in additional costs to the owner of a new blade ($30-$90) and a replacement break cartridge ($69).

 - To date, SawStop has not developed a saw for the largest segment of the table saw market – consumer, bench top-style saws.

 - Data supplied by SawStop concerning the number of table saw units sold and the number of reported blade contact incidences, proves that operators are nearly five times more likely to contact the saw blade of a SawStop saw as opposed to the operator of a conventional table saw.

 - Logic dictates that this increase in accident rate on SawStop saws is due primarily to a user’s decision to use the blade guard less frequently due to a “sense of security” in having the SawStop flesh-sensing technology on the saw.